firstbeep/frame/README.md

 FRAME is a local desktop web app for filmmakers, set designers, and solo creators.
 Describe an action line or physical set, choose a camera distance and lighting direction, and develop a monochrome storyboard panel on your own computer.

-**QVAC SDK: `@qvac/sdk` exactly `0.19.1`.** No API keys, cloud inference, remote fonts, or analytics.
-The interface opens in your browser; a Node.js server bound to `127.0.0.1` runs the native QVAC worker locally.
-It is not an Electron installer.

 ![FRAME running with a real locally generated image](docs/evidence/studio.png)

 ## Features